ikorb/tapecart/doc/TCRT Format.md

 This document describes version 1 of the tapecart image file format.

+2017-05-12: Changed offset 40 (loader flag) to a bit field (misc. flags)

 # Format #

 All data fields in a tapecart image are stored in little endian.